Austin McChord: Datto

-While still attending college, throughout the summer of 2007 the 21-year-old McChord began creating a data recovery and backup device in his father's office basement.
-He recollects having an idea "around building a mass device that replicated data to servers in the cloud, and I thought I could build it cheaper than anything that was on the market.”
-He fashioned his first product using Linksys parts, Lego pieces, hot glue, a soldering iron, and his own software.
-McChord went on to secure several patents.
-His products take frequent snapshots of clients' server content and then encrypt and transmit the data to backup servers, allowing for quick reboots if client servers are hacked or crash.
+While still attending college in the summer of 2007, the 21-year-old McChord began developing a data recovery and backup device in his father's civil engineering office basement in Wilton, Connecticut.
+He fashioned his first product using Linksys parts, Lego pieces, hot glue, a soldering iron, and custom software.
+The device took frequent snapshots of clients' server content, encrypted the data, and transmitted it to backup servers, allowing for quick recovery if client servers were compromised.

-He became the founding CEO of the company Datto to sell the product in 2007, with the product hitting the market in early 2008.
-Articles in blogs like Engadget and Gizmodo resulted in his first customers.
-He initially built a Linux-compatible backup device to market to a small number of resellers, before continuing to design new models.
+McChord founded Datto in 2007 to commercialize the product, which launched in early 2008.
+Early coverage in technology blogs such as Engadget and Gizmodo brought the company its first customers.
+He initially built a Linux-compatible backup device marketed to a small number of managed service providers (MSPs), before expanding the product line.

-In early 2013 McChord turned down a $100 million buyout offer from an unnamed security firm.
-McChord, who was Datto's sole shareholder at the time, disliked the firm's plan to dismantle Datto and lay off employees.
-That fall McChord instead raised $25 million from General Catalyst Partners in growth capital, with Paul Sagan and Steve Herrod joining the Datto board as part of the deal.
-In December 2014 McChord acquired Backupify, a startup in Massachusetts which "backs up data in cloud apps such as Salesforce and Google Apps."
+In early 2013, McChord turned down a $100 million buyout offer from an unnamed security firm, reportedly because the firm planned to dismantle the company and lay off employees.
+That fall, McChord instead raised $25 million from General Catalyst Partners, with Paul Sagan and Steve Herrod joining Datto's board.
+In December 2014, Datto acquired Backupify, a Massachusetts-based startup that backed up data in cloud applications such as Salesforce and Google Apps.